Levomefolic acid: Medical uses

-Major depressive disorder
+Major depressive disorder and other psychiatric conditions

-Research suggests that levomefolic acid (L-methylfolate) taken with a first-line antidepressant provides a modest adjunctive antidepressant effect for individuals who do not respond or have only a partial therapeutic response to SSRI or SNRI medication, and might be a more cost-effective adjunctive agent than second-generation antipsychotics.
+Systematic reviews suggest that adjunctive L-methylfolate modestly improves symptoms in major depressive disorder and may benefit other psychiatric conditions with good tolerability.
+In patients with depression augmenting SSRI/SNRI treatment, L-methylfolate augmentation led to higher medication adherence and lower health care utilization and costs compared to augmentation with second-generation atypical antipsychotics.

 Cardiovascular disease and cancer

 Levomefolic acid (and folic acid in turn) has been proposed for treatment of cardiovascular disease and advanced cancers such as breast and colorectal cancers.
 It bypasses several metabolic steps in the body and better binds thymidylate synthase with FdUMP, a metabolite of the drug fluorouracil.

 Patent issues

 In March 2012, Merck & Cie of Switzerland, Pamlab LLC (maker of Metanx and Cerefolin, Neevo DHA, and Deplin), and South Alabama Medical Science Foundation (SAMSF) (the plaintiffs) filed a complaint in the United States District Court for the Eastern District of Texas against four defendants: Macoven Pharmaceuticals (owned by Pernix Therapeutics), Gnosis SpA of Italy, Gnosis U.S.A and Gnosis Bioresearch Switzerland.
 The plaintiffs alleged that the defendants infringed on several of the plaintiffs' patents.
 The Macoven products named in the suit are: "Vitaciric-B", "ALZ-NAC", "PNV DHA", and l-methylfolate calcium (levomefolate calcium).